 Students returning to school after failing to maintain satisfactory academic progress must file an appeal explaining why they were not making satisfactory progress and what has changed to now allow them to succeed.
 After a successful appeal, the student will be placed on financial aid probation for the next evaluation period.
 Title IV students will not be eligible for any additional funding.
 Failure to reestablish satisfactory academic progress by the end of the financial aid probation period will result in termination from the school.
-If the student will be allowed to complete the program and reestablish Title IV funding if remaining eligibility exists.
+If the student meets satisfactory academic progress at the end of the probation period, the student will be allowed to complete the program and reestablish Title IV funding if remaining eligibility exists.